Bow and arrow: History

 The earliest definite remains of bow and arrow from Europe are possible fragments from Germany found at Mannheim-Vogelstang dated 17,500–18,000 years ago, and at Stellmoor dated 11,000 years ago.
 Azilian points found in Grotte du Bichon, Switzerland, alongside the remains of both a bear and a hunter, with flint fragments found in the bear's third vertebra, suggest the use of arrows at 13,500 years ago.

+Recent analyses of stone and bone projectile points from early Upper Paleolithic contexts suggest that some European Homo sapiens may have used bow-propelled arrows as early as 40,000–35,000 years ago, earlier than previously assumed.

 At the site of Nataruk in Turkana County, Kenya, obsidian bladelets found embedded in a skull and within the thoracic cavity of another skeleton, suggest the use of stone-tipped arrows as weapons about 10,000 years ago.

 The oldest extant bows in one piece are the elm Holmegaard bows from Denmark, which were dated to 9,000 BCE.
 Several bows from Holmegaard, Denmark, date 8,000 years ago.
 High-performance wooden bows are currently made following the Holmegaard design.
 The Stellmoor bow fragments from northern Germany were dated to about 8,000 BCE, but they were destroyed in Hamburg during the Second World War, before carbon 14 dating was available; their age is attributed by archaeological association.